 - cause the body to increase production of insulin

 Keep in mind that illness or infection can also affect A1C.
 Be sure to make a note of any illnesses you may have had so you can offer your health care provider this information at your next visit.

-Here is a chart that correlates A1C to average glucose levels:
+Here is a chart that correlates glucose to A1c:

 A1C Level Ave.
 Glucose Level

 10% 240 mg/dl